grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/install-k6-operator.md

 helm install k6-operator grafana/k6-operator
 ```

-Passing additional configuration can be done with `values.yaml` (example can be found [here](https://github.com/grafana/k6-operator/blob/main/charts/k6-operator/samples/customAnnotationsAndLabels.yaml)):
+You can also pass additional configuration options with a `values.yaml` file:

 ```bash
 helm install k6-operator grafana/k6-operator -f values.yaml
 ```

-Complete list of options available for Helm can be found [here](https://github.com/grafana/k6-operator/blob/main/charts/k6-operator/README.md).
+Refer to the [k6-operator samples folder](https://github.com/grafana/k6-operator/blob/main/charts/k6-operator/samples/customAnnotationsAndLabels.yaml) for an example file.

+You can find a complete list of Helm options in the [k6 operator charts folder](https://github.com/grafana/k6-operator/blob/main/charts/k6-operator/README.md).

-### Makefile deployment
+### Deploy with Makefile

-In order to install the operator with Makefile, the following additional tooling must be installed:
+In order to install the operator with a Makefile, you'll need:

 - [go](https://go.dev/doc/install)
 - [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/)

-A more manual, low-level way to install the operator is by running the command below:
+A more manual, low-level way to install the k6 operator is by running the command below:

 ```bash
 make deploy
 ```

-This method may be more useful for development of k6-operator, depending on specifics of the setup.
+This method may be more useful for development of the k6-operator, depending on specifics of the setup.

-## Installing the CRD
+## Install the CRD

-The k6-operator includes custom resources called `TestRun`, `PrivateLoadZone` and currently also `K6`.
-These will be automatically installed when you do a deployment or install a bundle, but in case you want to do it yourself, you may run the command below:
+The k6-operator includes custom resources called `TestRun`, `PrivateLoadZone`, and `K6`.
+They're automatically installed when you do a deployment or install a bundle, but you can also manually install them by running:

 ```bash
 make install
 ```

-{{% admonition type="warning" %}}
+{{< admonition type="warning" >}}

-`K6` CRD has been substituted with `TestRun` CRD and will be deprecated in the future.
-Please use `TestRun` CRD.
+The `K6` CRD has been replaced by the `TestRun` CRD and will be deprecated in the future.
+We recommend using the `TestRun` CRD.

-{{% /admonition %}}
+{{< /admonition >}}

-## Namespaced deployment
+## Deploy with custom namespace

-By default, k6-operator watches `TestRun` and `PriaveLoadZone` custom resources in all namespaces.
-But it is possible to configure k6-operator to watch only a specific namespace by setting a `WATCH_NAMESPACE` environment variable for the operator's deployment:
+By default, the k6-operator watches `TestRun` and `PriavteLoadZone` custom resources in all namespaces.
+You can also configure the k6-operator to watch a specific namespace by setting the `WATCH_NAMESPACE` environment variable for the operator's deployment:

 ```yaml
 apiVersion: apps/v1